-Sonora Jha, PhD, is an essayist, novelist, researcher, and professor of journalism at Seattle University.
-She is the author of the novel Foreign (Random House India, 2013) and co-editor of New Feminisms in South Asia: Disrupting the Discourse Through Social Media, Film, and Literature (Routledge USA, 2017).
-Her op-eds and essays have appeared in the New York Times, the Seattle Times,the Establishment, DAME, and in several anthologies.
-She grew up in Mumbai and has been chief of metropolitan bureau for the Times of India,Bangalore,and contributing editor for East magazine in Singapore.
-She teaches fiction and essay writing for Hugo House, the Hedgebrook Writers’ Retreat, and the Seattle Public Library.
-She is an alumna and board member of the Hedgebrook Writers’ Retreat, and has served on the jury for awards for Artist Trust, Hedgebrook, and Hugo House.
+Sonora Jha, Ph.D. is an essayist, novelist, researcher, and professor of journalism at Seattle University.
+Her last book was How to Raise a Feminist Son: Motherhood, Masculinity, and the Making of My Family, published by Penguin Random House India in 2021.
+She also wrote the novel Foreign, which tells the stories of farmers’ suicides in India.
+Dr. Jha’s op-eds and essays have appeared in the New York Times, the Seattle Times, The Establishment, DAME, and in several anthologies.
+She grew up in Mumbai and has been chief of the metropolitan bureau for the Times of India and contributing editor for East magazine in Singapore.
+She teaches fiction and essay writing for Hugo House, Hedgebrook Writers’ Retreat, and Seattle Public Library.
+She is an alumna and board member of Hedgebrook Writers’ Retreat, and has served on the jury for awards for Artist Trust, Hedgebrook, and Hugo House.